 Strategies to improve the performance of the State with respect to the performance accountability measures under section 116 of WIOA.

 (6).
 DBVI is a partner with Adult Education, the SWIB, and the larger workforce development system to incorporate and apply the new rules related to the Workforce Innovation and Opportunity Act (WIOA), including drafting a unified state plan adopting new performance measures and further collaboration with the One-Stop system.
-DBVI is a member of the Maine WIOA steering committee, which is guiding the Act’s implementation, and also has staff participating on multiple related sub-committees.
+DBVI is a member of the Maine WIOA steering committee, which is guiding the Act’s implementation, and also has staff participating on multiple related sub-committees. *DBVI also has representation on the Local Workforce Boards (LWIB).*

 DBVI will be using wage data from the Maine Department of Labor’s Unemployment Insurance to establish baseline and initial WIOA performance targets for employment outcomes.
 In addition to Maine UI wage data, Maine will access State Wage Interchange System (SWIS) data by submitting regularly scheduled data requests.
 BRS has contracted with the National Student Clearinghouse and will access data from that source on a regular basis to document credential attainment, both academic and occupational.
-BRS is also developing a data sharing agreement with Maine’s Department of Education, to assist with documenting adult, secondary and career and technical credentials and measurable skill gains.
-The agreement is expected to be in place within PY 2019.
+BRS *was* developing a data sharing agreement with Maine’s Department of Education, to assist with documenting adult, secondary and career and technical credentials and measurable skill gains. *Disruptions to staffing and unprecedented demands presented by the COVID 19 pandemic delayed progress in accessing the SWIS and also finalizing a data sharing agreement but remain as part of our plan.*

 DBVI presented a is providing ongoing training to all staff so that they have a solid working knowledge of WIOA and how it impacts the work they do.
 Training topics have included: an overview of WIOA partners; common performance measures, career pathways and best practices in serving the needs of employers.
 BRS has an intensive technical assistance agreement in place with WINTAC to assist with this effort and to further their expertise on Common Performance Measures, Internal Controls, Career Pathways, Apprenticeships and Peer Mentoring.